nhut/tips/virtual-machine/proxmox.md

 # Set to powersave mode
 1. SSH to Proxmox.
-2. In the shell, at the command prompt enter
+2. In the shell, at the command prompt enter<br>
+To see the list of available CPU governor states:
 * cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors
-to see the list of available CPU governor states.
+To check what you currently is running:
 * cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
-to check what you currently is running.
-3. echo "powersave" | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
-to enable a more power efficient state
+3. To enable a more power efficient state
+* echo "powersave" | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor